I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 On Tuesday, we performed Jumping Jacks Japanese.
 I already knew how to count to five, so I was halfway there!

 Wednesday required Swahili.
-I already speak Italian so that was Thursday’s language.
+I’m Italian, so that was Thursday’s language.

 Which brought us to Friday VBS Recreation: North America.